remkoboschker/seimo-chat/README.md

 I therefore decided to change the architecture and only use the contract to store the seismic activity and manipulate the messages in the clients that can then use the Ethereum whisper protocol to send the message.
 This does not guarantee the manipulation to always be done in the way intended, because the client may have been modified.
 You do still know where you're sending the message and that the message is encrypted.

 So now a service collects and pre-processes the seismic activity from an online resource (http://rdsa.knmi.nl/fdsnws/dataselect/1/queryauth) and converts it to an array of five hundred values on a five value scale.
 These values are stored on the blockchain.
 The chat clients retrieve and use the values to manipulate the message entered by the user before it is encrypted and sent to another user.

+The testrpc does not support whisper, I decided to allow all messages to be recorded.
+Clients retrieve message via the logs